-Hassan, a Democrat, is the junior senator from New Hampshire and has served since Jan 3, 2017.
+Hassan is the junior senator from New Hampshire as a Democrat.
+She has served since Jan 3, 2017.
 Hassan is next up for reelection in 2022.

 Ratings from Advocacy Organizations

 Margaret “Maggie” Hassan sits on the following committees:

 Senate Committee on Homeland Security and Governmental Affairs

 - Ranking Member, Subcommittee on Federal Spending Oversight and Emergency Management

 - Member, Subcommittee on Permanent Subcommittee on Investigations